NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         SITE - GHI | SW - GHI-SW2 | IP - 10.10.30.2:
           ansible_host: '10.10.30.2'

-First we define a branch to define our production switches.
+First we create a branch to define our production switches.

   children:
     switches:
       children:
         Prod_Sites:

-Then credentials and variables common for all switches are defined under Prod_Sites.
-Prod_Sites includes many sites as shown here - ABC, DEF - these are site codes… In our case, we are having 35+ sites.
+Then credentials and variables common for all switches have been defined under Prod_Sites.
+Prod_Sites includes many sites as shown below - ABC, DEF - these are example site codes… In our case, we are having 40+ sites.

     Prod_Sites:
       children: